MicrosoftDocs/cloud-adoption-framework/docs/get-started/security.md

 Your security plan is likely to be more successful if your planning takes the approach of:

 - **Assume a hybrid environment:** That includes software as a service (SaaS) applications and on-premises environments.
 It also includes multiple cloud infrastructure as a service (IaaS) and platform as a service (PaaS) providers, if applicable.
-- **Adopt Agile security:** Establish minimum security requirements first and move all noncritical items to a prioritized list of next steps.
+- **Adopt agile security:** Establish minimum security requirements first and move all noncritical items to a prioritized list of next steps.
-This should not be a traditional, detailed 3-5 year plan.
+This should not be a traditional, detailed plan of 3-5 years.
 The cloud and threat environment change too fast to make that type of plan useful.
 Your plan should focus on developing the beginning steps and end state:
   - **Quick wins** for the immediate future that will deliver a high impact before longer-term initiatives begin.
 The time frame can be 3-12 months, depending on organizational culture, standard practices, and other factors.
   - **Clear vision** of the desired end state to guide each team's planning process (which might take multiple years to achieve).
 - **Share the plan broadly:** Increase awareness of, feedback from, and buy-in by stakeholders.